CyBeRoni/mi-poop-mail/README.md

 * relay_to_domains: domains to be a secondary mx for, or otherwise relay to without authentication
 * senderverify_exceptions: e-mail addresses to accept (on 'MAIL FROM:') without doing a verification callout
 * dkim_required: domains (wildcard-matched) for which a valid DKIM signature is required to accept e-mail
-* backup:increments: How many daily backup increments before a new full backup is made (default: 28)
-* backup:retain: How long backups are retained, formatted for 'date' (example and default: '8 weeks')
-* backup:openssl_key: aes-128-cbc key to encrypt backup tarballs with before uploading (128-bit hex)
-* backup:openssl_iv: see above, but iv
-* backup:bucket: what bucket to use (example: gs://my-mail-backup)
-* boto:gs_oauth2_refresh_token: the "gs_oauth2_refresh_token" setting from boto.cfg to access google cloud storage
-* boto:default_project_id: the "default_project_id" setting from boto.cfg to specify what GCS project to use

 Dovecot allows local configuration in /srv/mail/dovecot/conf/local.conf.
 This can be used for example to add an imapc config to migrate mail from another server.